papadavis47/comfortablefeelingdumb/README.md

 # New Version of **Comfortable Feeling Dumb**

-This is using Next.js, MDX and TailwindCSS and Tailwind Typography
+This is using TypeScript, Next.js, MDX and TailwindCSS and Tailwind Typography